Cheapest car insurance in New Jersey for a bad driving record

 Cheapest car insurance in New Jersey with a DUI

-While many insurers offer coverage after a DUI, NJM provides the average cheapest coverage for $1,732.
+While many insurers offer coverage after a DUI, NJM has the lowest rate at $1,732.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in New Jersey.
+The table below shows the average car insurance rates for a clean record vs. a DUI in New Jersey.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI